z-katas/arch-katas-dcc/ADRs/adr-choosing-nosql-db.md

 ## Decision

-- As there won't be too many writes document based store would be a better choice.
+- As there won't be too many writes, a document-based store would be a better choice.
-- the document data stores offer data partioning which would help as the platform expands towards different regions.
+- the document data stores offer data partitioning, which would help as the platform expands toward different regions.
 - Key-value store would be helpful in use cases of caches, where aggregate queries are not required.

 ## Reference